 The Office of the Attorney General of North Dakota publishes a somewhat comprehensive book on crime data each year.
 They also publish a separate report on all murders in the state each year.
 However, all racial date is stripped out of the report.
 Victims and offenders are only identified by age and gender.

 The Oregon State Police operates an interactive dashboard of crime statistics.
 However, it only shows data starting on January 1st, 2020.
 One thing of note is they actually have a completely separate offender category for Latinos.
 In most city, state, and Federal crime data, all Latinos are counted as “White” in offender data, even if there is a separate victim category for “Latino.”

-The Office of Criminal Justice Services is support to report crime data.
-They have not updated anything since 2017 and most of the stuff on their website is no dead links.
+The Office of Criminal Justice Services is supposed to report crime data.
+They have not updated anything since 2017 and most of the stuff on their website is now dead links.

 As far as well can tell, the state of Ohio is no longer publishing details on crime.

 The Pennsylvania State Police operates an interactive dashboard of crime statistics.
 No racial data is given.

 The South Carolina State Law Enforcement Division publishes compressive annual crime reports.
 They include data on race.
 Even includes a “Hispanic” category for offenders.

 The Tennessee Bureau of Investigation operate a crime statistics interactive dashboard.